-10.5 Verification activity on banking transparency
+9.5 Verification activity on banking transparency

-During the period September-December 2016, the Bank of Italy carried out a verification activity on the Bank.
+During the period between September and December 2016, the Bank of Italy carried out verification activity on the Bank.
 The findings of such verification activity were communicated to the Bank on August 2017 and six observations were pointed out therewith.

-On 7 August 2018, the Bank of Italy sent a further notice inviting the Bank to (i) re-examine the fees schemes relating to the advances on invoices transactions; (ii) strengthen the Bank's capacity to quickly face other criticalities found carrying out the inspections; and (iii) give updates on the state of implementation of the planned activities.
+On 7 August 2018, the Bank of Italy sent a further notice inviting the Bank to (i) re-examine the fees schemes relating to the advances on invoices transactions; (ii) strengthen the Bank's capacity to quickly face other critical issues found while carrying out the inspections; and (iii) give updates on the state of implementation of the planned activities.
 On 19 October 2018, the response was transmitted along with the assessments of the compliance and audit offices.
-The Bank undertook to implement the requests specified in points (i) and (ii) and provided an update on the state of the implementation of the planned activities in relation to point (iii).
+The Bank undertook to implement the requests specified in points (i) and (ii) and provided an update on the state of the implementation of the planned activities in relation to point

-On 7 October 2019 the Bank of Italy started a new inspection with the aim at verifying compliance with the transparency regulations and the fairness of the Bank's relationship with its customers.
-The audit ended on 21 January 2020 with the supervisory authority's outcome pending as at the date of this Base Prospectus.
+On 7 October 2019, the Bank of Italy started a new inspection with the aim of verifying compliance with the transparency regulations and the fairness of the Bank's relationship with its customers.
+The audit ended on 21 January 2020.
 Meanwhile, based on the findings of the verification, the Bank launched an action plan, including refunds to customers, of which the Bank of Italy was informed.
-As a result of the aforementioned plan, Euro 23.5 million (rounded) has been reimbursed to customers as of today.

 On 12 June 2020, the Bank of Italy presented its findings with an evaluation "predominantly non-compliant" and notified a formal challenge of the sanctioning procedure for violations subject to administrative sanctions under article 145 of the Consolidated Banking Act.
-At the same time, with a note signed by the governor of the Bank of Italy, it was requested to supplement the remedial plan already started and which shall be completed within 31 December 2020.
-The Bank was granted a deadline of 30 days to propose its counter-arguments, with respect to which a request for an extension of further 30 days was made.
+At the same time, with a note signed by the governor of the Bank of Italy, it was requested to supplement the remedial plan already started.